mintunmedia/groups-for-membermouse/readme.txt

 == Changelog ==
 2.0.1 Added ability for Group Leader to delete members on Group Leader Dashboard - only if that member does not have a paid subscription.
 Updated Docs.

-2.0.0 Added Admin Management Dashboard for Groups and Group Members.
-Admins can now delete members from groups.
-Made it easier to manage groups from an Admin's perspective.
-Added Getting Started Tab.
+2.0.0
+- Added Admin groups management dashboard
+- Added ability for admin to remove member's from groups
+- Added ability for Admin's to see who is in each group
+- Added ability for Admin's to navigate to member's profile from Admin Dashboard
+- Improved remove Member functionality - to also remove Group Custom Field in MM
+- Gave admin ability to remove a member from group when member doesn't have any active subscriptions.
+Before it'd only allow it if the member's status = cancelled
+- Added Getting Started tab with light documentation
+- General Housekeeping and cleanup

 1.0.4 Fixed Notices - Now notices will be dismissable.